Citation, DOI & article data

-Antrochoanal polyps (ACP) are solitary sinonasal polyps that arise within the maxillary sinus.
-They pass to the nasopharynx through the sinus ostium and posterior nasal cavity, enlarging the latter two.
+Antrochoanal polyps (ACP) are solitary sinonasal polyps that arise within the maxillary sinus (antrum).
+They pass through and enlarge the sinus ostium and posterior nasal cavity at the level of the choana.

 Similar, less common, polyps can arise in the sphenoid sinus extending into the nasopharynx: these are termed sphenochoanal polyps.
 Likewise, there are nasochoanal, frontochoanal, and ethmochoanal polyps 9.